-- the school's child protection policy, which includes the policy and procedure for dealing with child on childabuse (all staff are given a hard copy and are shown where to view an electronic copy) which includes information about the identity and role of the DSL and deputies; - the staff code of conduct/behaviour policy which includes the low level concerns policy as well as robust guidelines on how to interact appropriately in the school environment; - staff / pupil relationships in respect of social media communications. - whistleblowing procedure - the acceptable use of technologies policy - the pupil behaviour policy, which includes measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying - the school's safeguarding response to children who go missing from education (children missing education policy to be provided); - on-line safety; - a copy of the school's Prevent Policy - a copy of Part 1 of KCSIE (and, in effect, Annex B, for those who work directly with children).
+- the school's child protection policy, which includes the policy and procedure for dealing with child on child abuse (all staff are given a hard copy and are shown where to view an electronic copy) which includes information about the identity and role of the DSL and deputies; - the staff code of conduct/behaviour policy which includes the low level concerns policy as well as robust guidelines on how to interact appropriately in the school environment; - staff / pupil relationships in respect of social media communications. - whistleblowing procedure - the acceptable use of technologies policy - the pupil behaviour policy, which includes measures to prevent bullying, including cyber-bullying, prejudice-based and discriminatory bullying - the school's safeguarding response to children who go missing from education (children missing education policy to be provided); - on-line safety which includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - a copy of the school's Prevent Policy - a copy of Part 1 of KCSIE (and, in effect, Annex B, for those who work directly with children).
 They are required to sign a declaration that they have received, read and understood it.